MPAS-Dev/MPAS-Testing/landice/circular-shelf/readme.txt

 Circular Shelf Test Case

 Included files:
 * namelist.input.periodic_hex is used for running periodic_hex to create a grid for the dome test case.
 It needs to be renamed to 'namelist.input' to run periodic_hex) if mesh needs to be generated.
-If you downloaded a tar archive of this test case, you do not need to create the mesh and can ignore this file.
+Note that If you downloaded a tar archive of this test case, you do not need to create the mesh and therefor this file is not included.

 * setup_circular_shelf_initial_conditions.py
 To setup the initial conditions once a landice_grid.nc has been created use: